-- ◆ Agent: For servers and workstations, displays whether the device's ZENworks Agent is currently connected (●) or disconnected (●). - M: Displays whether the object has any critical messages. - Type: Displays an icon representing the object's type.
-For example, a bundle might have a icon to show that it is a Windows bundle.
-Or a device might have a icon to show that it is a server.
+- Agent: For servers and workstations, displays whether the device's ZENworks Agent is currently connected () or disconnected (). - 8: Displays whether the object has any critical messages. - Type: Displays an icon representing the object's type.
+For example, a bundle might have a sicon to show that it is a Windows bundle.
+Or a device might have a server.
 You can mouse over the icon to see a description. - Name: Displays the object's name.
 You can click the name to go to the object's message log.